Support options and Remote Support

 - Remotely enable the device ringer and call the phone, to help the user to locate the device.
-When a user can't find the device, you can wipe it to ensure that your sensitive data is not compromised.
+When a user can’t find the device, you can wipe it to make sure that your sensitive data is not compromised.

 Remote Support also enables support personnel to: